Betty Smith: Theater and playwriting

-In 1916, Smith was able to see Sara Bernhardt perform as part of her farewell tour of the United States.
+In 1916, Smith was able to see Sarah Bernhardt perform as part of her farewell tour of the United States.
 Despite Bernhardt having lost a leg to infection, her memories of the performance and of Bernhardt's "lovely speaking voice and her limpid gestures" remained everlasting.

 University of Michigan and Yale

 At the University of Michigan, Smith audited a number of journalism and playwriting courses and was a student in some of the classes of Professor Kenneth Thorpe Rowe.
 Under the guidance of Rowe, she wrote several plays, including the three-act Jonica Starrs, a story of adultery and the break-up of a marriage.
 The play won the Long Play Contest of the University of Michigan's Division of English.
 It was given a full production in Ann Arbor in June 1930.